9th Annual Seminar

 This session will outline the search process and the role of the search consultant with specific emphasis on the different search formats, recruitment techniques, and certain protocols.
 The session leaders will also address how to structure a site visit for representatives from the prospective district and how to manage your own site visit to the district.
 Participants will have the opportunity to submit their draft application materials including statement s of educational philosophy, leadership philosophy, resume, and letters of reference.
 This will provide another opportunity to assess how your core values are reflected in the content of these materials.

 The session will begin with a review of the revised individual application materials.
 The session will provide participants with effective interview techniques through the simulation of interviews with a search committee.
 The search committee will be comprised of current and former school committee members.
 The session leaders will review how search committee and school committees process the interview and reach consensus on the selection of semi-finalists, finalists and the recommended candidate.
 The session will also address the risks and the challenges inherent in participating in a public interview.

-Session Leaders– Thomas Scott, Executive Director, M.A.S.S, Christine McGrath, Director of Operations, M.A.S.S, Mary Bourque, Director of Government Affairs, M.A.S.S, Irwin Blumer, Retired Professor, Boston College and former Superintendent in the Concord Carlisle and Newton Public Schools and Joan Connolly, Administrator of the New Superintendents Induction Program.
+Session Leaders– Thomas Scott, Executive Director, M.A.S.S, Christine McGrath, Director of Operations, M.A.S.S, Mary Bourque, Director of Government Affairs, M.A.S.S, Irwin Blumer, Retired Professor, Boston College, and former Superintendent in the Concord Carlisle and Newton Public Schools, Joan Connolly, Administrator of the New Superintendents Induction Program.
 Glenn Koocher, Executive Director for Massachusetts Association of School Committees (MASC), Dorothy Presser, Field Representative/Search Consultant (MASC) and Margaret Driscoll, Executive Director of the Massachusetts Association of School Business Officials (MASBO).

 Please note- this seminar will provide an important opportunity for potential candidates to interact with experienced practitioners and search consultants but participation in this program does not represent any endorsement of your candidacy for specific positions.